 Clothing and footwear you’ll need for Vietnam

-On both of my visits to Vietnam I’ve found the weather to be really pleasant, rarely getting too hot or too cool.
+On both of my trips to Vietnam, I’ve found the weather to be really pleasant, rarely getting too hot or too cool.
 That said, things can get a little muggy when the humidity kicks in.
 You’ll also need to keep in mind you’ll need to pack a variety of clothes for the different regions you plan on visiting.
 Hue, for example, can get particularly chilly in the evenings while you’ll live mostly in swimwear in Da Nang.

 - Pack plenty of breathable cotton shirts, shorts, and skirts